openSUSE/news-o-o/_posts/2013-03-06-sneak-preview-i-opensuse-12-3-for-desktop-users.markdown

 ## KDE Plasma Desktop 4.10

-Chosen as the default due to its popularity among openSUSE users, KDE's Plasma Â offers a far more traditional desktop setup out of the box.
+Chosen as the default due to its popularity among openSUSE users, KDE's Plasma  offers a far more traditional desktop setup out of the box.
 Having gone through a major re-engineering about 5 years ago, the team has been working with a maturing codebase for quite a while now.
 That doesn't mean there are no changes going on.
 Most notably, there's preparation going on for moving to the next major version of Qt, with porting the desktop over to Qt Quick and QML.
 The release in openSUSE 12.3, 4.10, is a relatively quiet release, re-affirming the 'workhorse' focus of the KDE Desktop and applications.

 [caption id="attachment_15351" align="alignright" width="300"][![Plasma Desktop Widgets](//news.opensuse.org/wp-content/uploads/2013/03/12.3_Widgets.png)](//news.opensuse.org/wp-content/uploads/2013/03/12.3_Widgets.png) Plasma Desktop Widgets[/caption]